Martyn LeNoble

 Martyn LeNoble (Martijn LeNoble; born 14 April 1969) is a Dutch bassist and a founding member of the alternative rock band Porno for Pyros.

 He started his musical career by playing bass in a Dutch punk rock band when he was 14.
 In 1989, he moved to Los Angeles and played with Thelonious Monster and the Too Free Stooges.
 In 1992, he joined Peter DiStefano, Stephen Perkins and Perry Farrell to form Porno for Pyros.

 LeNoble has worked, recorded, toured, or performed with artists including Jane's Addiction, the Cult, Dave Gahan, Scott Weiland, Mark Lanegan, Soulsavers, Daniel Lanois, Maria McKee, Sarah McLachlan, Layne Staley, Tom Morello, and Josh Klinghoffer.

 Personal life

 In 2008, LeNoble began dating actress Christina Applegate.
-LeNoble and Applegate became engaged on Valentine's Day 2010, and married in February 2013.
+They married in February 2013.
 It is the second marriage for both.
-They have one daughter, Sadie Grace LeNoble, born on 27 January 2011.
-LeNoble also has a daughter, Marlon, from a previous relationship.
+They have one daughter together, and LeNoble has another daughter from a previous relationship.